gslin/stop-smooth-scrolling/README.md

 # Stop Smooth Scrolling

-Stop smooth scrolling while website using JavaScript to emulate it.
+Stop smooth scrolling that websites try to simulate by JavaScript.

 ## Install